 Find a community

 Another tip on how to start homeschooling is to find a community.
-Homeschooling is best when you have someone to chat to and to vent to.
+Homeschooling is best when you have someone to chat with and to vent to.
 If you are lucky enough to have a co-op nearby then be sure to join it.
 If not, be sure to join a Facebook homeschooling group such as the No Stress Homeschool Group.

 If you are also looking for activities for your kids to do outside of homeschooling then see what your town has to offer.
-My kids do hockey (I basically live at a rink from September to April) as well as swimming, soccer and a weekly kids club.
+My kids do hockey (I basically live at a rink from September to April) as well as swimming, soccer, and a weekly kids club.

 Decide on what communities you and your kids will join.
 Jot it down in your free guided workbook.
-Its at the end of this post!
+It’s at the end of this post!